Yeshii64/Yeshii64/README.md

 <br>
 👨🏾‍🎓Computer Science Student at Andrews University
 <br>
-👩🏾‍💻I make Kotlin applications, websites, and videogames! <br>
+👩🏾‍💻I make applications, websites, and videogames! <br>
 📧You can <i>contact</i> me at: afflickyeshua@gmail.com